Efficient Estimation of Partially Linear Models for Spatial Data over Complex Domain

-In practice, we recommend that the user first constructs a polygon domain $\Omega$ containing all the design points of the data and makes a simple triangulation $\triangle_{0}$ of $\Omega$ by hand or computer, then refines $\triangle_{0}$ several times to have a triangulation of desired size.

-0.05in \textbf{2.5.
+0.05in \textbf{2.4.
 Penalty Parameter Selection} 0.1in

 Selecting a suitable value of smoothing parameter $\lambda$ is critical to good model fitting.
-A large value of $\lambda$ enforces a smoother fitted function with potentially larger fitting errors, while a small value yields a rougher fitted function and potentially smaller fitting errors.
+A large value of $\lambda$ enforces a smoother fitted function with potentially larger fitting errors, while a small value yields a rougher fitted function and potentially smaller fitting errors with sufficiently many data locations.
 Since the in-sample fitting errors can not gauge the prediction property of the fitted function, one should target a criterion function that mimics the out-of-sample performance of the fitted model.
-The generalized cross-validation (GCV) (Craven and Wahba, 1979; Wahba, 1990) is such a criterion and is widely used for choosing the penalty parameter.
+The GCV is such a criterion and is widely used for choosing the penalty parameter.
 We choose the smoothing parameter $\lambda$ by minimizing the following generalized cross-validation (GCV) criterion